CatoTH/antragsgruen/README.md

 * `npm install`
 * `gulp dist-install`
 * Copy relevant files, redo changes in `viewer.html` and `viewer.css` (look for "Antragsgrün" in the comments)

+### Accessibility

+The goal is to comply with both WCAG 2.0 AA and BITV2.0.

+Testing is currently done the following ways:

+- Ensuring that all functionality is accessible with the keyboard.
+- Screenreader functionality is currently tested using VoiceOver.
+- For validation, [Total Validator](https://www.totalvalidator.com/) and the Mozilla Firefox accessibility validation is used. **Known limitations** of Total Validator here are the inaccurate contrast checking for gradients in headlines and buttons.
+For Firefox, the main limitation is that it inaccurately classifys elements as interactive that have a `$(element).on("click", ".subselecor", handler)`-listener that is actually targeted to dynamic child elements.

+Known limitations:

+- Reordering objects (like agenda items) does not work yet using the keyboard
+- When developer mode is activated, the debug bar produces several accessibility issues

 ## Plugins